Dynamic Spatio-temporal Zero-inflated Poisson Models for Predicting Capelin Distribution in the Barents Sea: Spatio-temporal modeling for zero-inflated count data

-where $\beta$ and $\gamma$ are unknown regression coefficients, $u$ and $\xi$ are spatial (location) effects, $v_t$ and $\eta_t$ are time effects, and $e_{it}\sim N(0,1)$.
-Let $\Psi$ be the collection of the spatial and time effects.
-Note that under the model (\ref{model}), the marginal distribution of $y_{it}$ given the spatial and time effects is expressed as
+where $\beta$ and $\gamma$ are unknown regression coefficients, $u_t(s_{it})$ and $\xi_t(s_{it})$ are unobserved spatio-temporal effects and $e_{it}\sim N(0,1)$.
+Note that under the model (\ref{model}), the marginal distribution of $y_{it}$ given the spatial and time effects are expressed as

-with $g_{it}=x_{it}^{\top}\gamma+\xi(s_{it})+\eta_t$, thereby the expectation and probability being $y_{it}=0$ (zero-count probability) are, respectively, given by
+with $g_{it}=x_{it}^{\top}\gamma+\xi_{it}$, thereby the expectation and probability being $y_{it}=0$ (zero-count probability) are, respectively, given by